dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Shiny Trinket Recipe.md

 A dazzling trinket of human-make.
 Use this item to propose to the cat that's stolen your heart!

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Shiny Trinket Recipe

 Sorting priority: 42000

-Item uid: Shiny Trinket Recipe